-Commodity products generally comprise about 30% to 35% of our annual Capacitors segment revenues.
-Non-commodity products generally comprise about 45% to 50% of our annual Capacitors segment revenues.
-Custom products generally comprise about 15% to 20% of our annual Capacitors segment revenues.
-Approximately 25% of our annual Capacitors segment revenues are generated by products that were developed in the previous five years.
+In 2023, commodity products comprised 28% of our annual Capacitors segment revenues.
+Non-commodity products comprised 48% of our annual Capacitors segment revenues.
+Custom products comprised 24% of our annual Capacitors segment revenues.
+Approximately 30% of our annual Capacitors segment revenues were generated by products that were developed in the previous five years.